 ‘South Africa doesn’t belong’

-Meanwhile, Jim O’Neill, global chairperson of Goldman Sachs Asset Management, who coined the term Bric 10 years ago, told the Mail & Guardian recently that South Africa has still not convinced the world—or him—why it belongs in the bloc.
+Meanwhile, Jim O’Neill, global chairperson of Goldman Sachs Asset Management, who coined the term Bric 10 years ago, told the Mail & Guardian recently that South Africa has still not convinced the world — or him — why it belongs in the bloc.

 “It’s just wrong.
 South Africa doesn’t belong in Brics,” said O’Neill.

 In an interview with the M&G in London last week, O’Neill said: “South Africa has too small an economy.
+There are not many similarities with the other four countries in terms of the numbers.
+In fact, South Africa’s inclusion has somewhat weakened the group’s power.”

 He is also bearish about South Africa’s growth prospects over the next five years.
 Gross domestic product (GDP) growth has been revised down from 3.2% to about 2.7% for this year, 3.6% in 2013 and 4.2% in 2014.
 Comparatively, the rest of Africa is expected to grow on average by about 7% over the short to medium term, according to the International Monetary Fund (IMF).
 China and India, on the other hand, are expected to power ahead with between 7% and 10% growth.